gcspkmdr/HA-Hackathon/README.md

 6. NN architecture with the capabilty of converting tabular categorical features to emeddings performed the best

-7. There was corelation between the validation loss and validationn accuracy.
+7. There was no corelation between the validation loss and validation accuracy.
+It led to lot of unstabilty which was visibble during cross-validation.
 This was most likely because of the poor quality of dataset

 Things to explore